• Home

 Now you’re ready to assemble your garland.
 First, lay one of your paper leaves face down.
 Then, using a small piece of tape, secure the leaf to the end of your twine.

-The tape will hold the leaves in place without detracting from their vintage and rustic charm.
-You can use tacky glue to make your book page fall leaf garland, but I prefer tape for two reasons – tape makes it easier to adjust the spacing of your leaves as you go, and there’s no waiting for glue to dry.
+The tape keeps the leaves in place and doesn’t take away from their vintage, rustic look.
+You could use tacky glue for your book page fall leaf garland, but I like tape better.
+It’s easier to move the leaves around as you go, and there’s no waiting for glue to dry.

-After the first leaf is attached, grab a second leaf of the same size.
-Place it on top of the first, and tape it to the twine to create a double-sided garland.
+Once the first leaf is attached, take a second leaf of the same size.
+Place it on the back of the first leaf and tape both to the twine.
+This will give your garland a double-sided look.

-Layering the leaves like this helps not only helps to create depth but gives your garland the appearance of being fuller.
+Layering the leaves like this not only helps to create depth but also gives your garland the appearance of being fuller.

 Repeat this step and continue attaching leaves to the twine – alternating leaf sizes and orientations as you go to give your fall paper garland a more natural look.